raidivya209/cowrie-ssh-honeypot/README.md

 • MITRE ATT&CK mapping
 • Incident-style reporting

+## Disclaimer
-Disclaimer- This project was conducted in a controlled lab environment for educational and research purposes only.
+This project was conducted in a controlled lab environment for educational and research purposes only.